UNIX :

 grep "^[0-9].*" file.txt

 This will search for the lines which starts with a number.
 Regular expressions is huge topic and I am not covering it here.
-This example is just for providing the usage of regular expressions.
+This example is just for providing the usage of regular expressions.6.
+Checking for the whole words in a file.

 By default, grep matches the given string/pattern even if it found as a substring in a file.
 The -w option to grep makes it match only the whole words.